Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 regularly verify that their most recent version is correctly represented in the log.
 This enables a simpler, more efficient approach to searching.

-{{distinguished-log-entries}} defines the concept of a **distinguished** log entry, which is a specific log entry that label owners are required to check for correctness.
+{{reasonable-monitoring-window}} and {{distinguished-log-entries}} define the concept of a **distinguished** log entry, which is a specific log entry that label owners are required to check for correctness.
 To perform a greatest-version search, users start at the rightmost distinguished log entry.
 This log entry will always be on the frontier of the log and will never be past its maximum lifetime.
 If there is no distinguished log entry yet, users start at the root instead.

 Users receive a non-truncated binary ladder from their starting log entry.
 This identifies the greatest version of the label that it contains.
 Users then